 Editor’s Note: This is good news for seniors who cannot afford the Medicare co-payments for Lucentis treatments.

-After a year long study, researchers from Boston University School of Medicine and the VA Boston Healthcare System found no differences between Avastin and Lucentis showed that neither was more effective than the other when it comes to treating wet macular degeneration.
+After a year-long study, researchers from Boston University School of Medicine and the VA Boston Healthcare System found no differences between Avastin and Lucentis.
+The research showed that neither was more effective than the other when it comes to treating wet macular degeneration.

 A healthy diet and lifestyle as well as targeted nutrients in the form of quality supplements are all key for those trying to preserve vision after a macular degeneration diagnosis.
 For more information on ways to deal with macular degeneration, visit our website.